limsonglip/Google-Cybersecurity-Professional-Portfolio/3. Incident Report Analysis/README.md

 # Step-By-Step Instructions

-Follow the instructions to complete each step of the activity.

 ## Step 1: Access supporting material

 Link to supporting material: <a href="Applying the NIST CSF.pdf">Applying the NIST CSF</a>